xapian/xapian-docsprint/xapian-core-rst/postingsource.rst

 price, proximity to a physical location, link analysis score, etc.

-As an alternative way of ranking documents - if the weighting scheme is set to Xapian::BoolWeight, then the ranking will be entirely by the weight returned by Xapian::PostingSource.
+As an alternative way of ranking documents - if the weighting scheme is set to xapian-class:`BoolWeight`, then the ranking will be entirely by the weight returned by xapian-class:`PostingSource`.

 Anatomy
 =======